WhatsApp opt-in: How to build a compliant subscriber list

 Image showing a person and the WhatsApp icon.
 Highlighting the ease of using WhatsApp as a business and for your customers.

-To get the most out of WhatsApp Business Platform, you must have a clear opt-in strategy.
-Read this blog to learn more about WhatsApp opt-in.
+To get the most out of WhatsApp Business Platform, you must have a clear and compliant opt-in strategy.
+Read our guide below to learn more about WhatsApp opt-in.

-Before you initiate a WhatsApp message, you must first obtain the recipient’s opt-in permission.
-Meta’s opt-in policy states that a business must receive opt-in permission from a user before any communications you send them.
+Meta’s opt-in policy for WhatsApp clearly states that a business must receive opt-in permission from a user before you send any communications them.

 Your opt-in must: